 SCHOLARSHIP PROGRAM

-Investing in the future of college-or-trade-school-bound high school seniors with Tourette Syndrome has been an important function of NJCTS for over a decade.
-NJCTS has awarded over 335 scholarships to New Jersey graduating high school seniors who have excelled in their schools and communities in the face of living with Tourette Syndrome
+Investing in the future of college-or-trade-school-bound high school seniors with Tourette Syndrome has been an important function of NJCTS since 2001.
+NJCTS has awarded approximately 370 scholarships to New Jersey graduating high school seniors who have excelled in their schools and communities in the face of living with Tourette Syndrome.

 In 2021, NJCTS named one of the top scholarships after our founder, Faith W. Rice.
 It is awarded to a student advocate at the discretion of the Executive Director.
 There is no separate application process for this award, however, it can be awarded for any level of continuing education.